liadelidan/TheAnalyticsSDKProject/README.md

    3.
-      Every time you want to add an Event, send the event with the appropriate date like so:
+      Every time you want to add an Event, send the event with the appropriate data use this:

       myEventReporter.sendEvent(name: "EXAMPLE_NAME", param: "EXAMPLE_PARAM")

       or without param:

       myEventReporter.sendEvent(name: "EXAMPLE_NAME")

    4. The app will send the events when there are 5 events, the events will be saved even if you close the app.

    5. The BODY of the HTML that will be sent for each event will be as follows:

       {

         name: EXAMPLE_NAME,

         param: EXAMPLE_PARAM, // or null if there was no param provided.

         timestamp: TIME // time when received the event.

       }

    6. The app have been tested with a local server created and works perfect.